Why Not Visit Toulouse This Summer?

 Things to do in Toulouse on a first visit

-The quays, on the right bank of the Garonne, to admire the beautiful pink brick facades of the medieval buildings opposite, especially near the Pont Neuf.
+On the right bank of the Garonne, to admire the beautiful pink brick facades of the medieval buildings opposite, especially near the Pont Neuf.
 River cruises that include commentary are also available.

-The Maison de la Violette, which is housed in a pretty barge anchored in the Canal du Midi.
+Which is housed in a pretty barge anchored in the Canal du Midi.
 The emblematic flower of the city is the star of jams, liqueurs and lotions made in accordance with French savoir-faire since 1993.

-Chez Emile, on the lively Place Saint-Georges, to taste the real cassoulet from Toulouse with Toulouse sausage, pork and duck confit.
+On the lively Place Saint-Georges, to taste the real cassoulet from Toulouse with Toulouse sausage, pork and duck confit.
 The address has existed since the 1940s and has since become one of the jewels of Toulouse gastronomy.
 On sunny days, you can sit on the terrace for a memorable experience.

-The Bemberg Foundation museum.
 Housed in the sumptuous former hôtel particulier d’Assézat, a listed building dating from the 16th century, it houses an impressive collection of artworks from the Middle Ages to the 20th century.
 Among the leading artists of the Impressionist and Fauvist movements are Signac, Vuillard, Gauguin, Toulouse-Lautrec, Pissarro and Monet.

-The Victor Hugo covered market, on the square of the same name, for la crème de la crème of the regional produce: foie gras, charcuterie, cheese and wine.
+On the square of the same name, for la crème de la crème of the regional produce: foie gras, charcuterie, cheese and wine.
 The ideal place to gather the goods for a gourmet picnic!
 This traditional market takes place every day (except Monday) from 7am to 1:30pm.

 Did you know?

 Toulouse is nicknamed “la ville rose” (“the pink city”) for the terracotta bricks used in many of its buildings.
+Depending on the time of day, the city takes on hues ranging from red to orange to pink.

 Visit Toulouse like locals